Leaderboard API

 GET/leaderboards/{key}View Docs

-Get a specific leaderboard by its key.
+Get a specific leaderboard and rankings.
 Supports pagination and filtering.

 Path Parameters